Alexander F. Spies

 Research Team Lead Remote

-• Managed 9 researchers across 2 projects resulting in 2 workshop papers and a best-poster award.
+• Defined agenda on mechanistic interpretability for maze-solving LMs; trained transformers and Sparse Autoencoders, managed 9 researchers across 2 projects → 2 workshop papers + best-poster award.

 National Institute of Informatics